-The Seniors Summer Series, a component of the Seniors Festival, was hosted over the summer months to recognise the valuable contributions older people have made and continue to make in our community.
-The series included a range of free events such as exhibitions of renowned artists, guided walks, music concerts, a barbecue and afternoon tea and sports and fitness sessions, with the aim of offering something for every older person to enjoy.
-All the events followed the COVID-19 guidelines of the Chief Health Officer of Victoria.
+The Seniors Summer Series, a complementary to Seniors Festival, was hosted over the summer months to recognise the valuable contributions older people have made and continue to make in our community.
+The series included a range of free events such as exhibitions of renowned artists, guided walks, music concerts, barbecue, afternoon tea, sports and fitness sessions, with the aim of offering something for every older person to enjoy.
+All the events followed the COVID-19 guidelines of Chief Health Officer of Victoria.